Who Is Dan Abrams?

 In 2011, Abrams unveiled his first book, Man Down: Proof Beyond a Reasonable Doubt That Women Are Better Cops, Drivers, Gamblers, Spies, World Leaders, Beer Tasters, Hedge Fund Managers and Just About Everything Else.
 He said the book stemmed from his research into an article that claimed women were better at certain jobs, and was surprised to find evidence that backed those assertions.

-Abrams has since been working on a second book, Lincoln’s Last Trial: The Murder Case That Propelled Him to the Presidency.
+Abrams' second book, Lincoln’s Last Trial: The Murder Case That Propelled Him to the Presidency, came out in June 2018.
 He has also written articles for an array of top publications, including The New York Times, Wall Street Journal, Newsweek, The Huffington Post and The Daily Beast.

 In November 2008, Abrams announced the launch of Abrams Research, dedicated to helping clients develop social media strategies, drive traffic to their websites and improve relationships with customers.

 Abrams has also been involved in the restaurant business, teaming with fellow media honcho Dave Zinczenko to open The Lion in Manhattan's Greenwich Village in 2010 and White Street in TriBeCa in 2014.
-However, both establishments closed within a few years.
+However, both establishments are now closed.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!